CS 141 Lab 1r -- First Ruby programs

 Even though you are working in pairs, both partners should end up understanding what was done, that's what the tests

 How to get credit:

-Demonstrate task1_5 by the end of class on Thurs or Friday.
+Demonstrate task1_5 by the end of lab on Weds.